 Dear Parent/Guardian,

-I am writing today to make you aware of test results for the water sampling completed at _____ this year.
+I am writing today to make you aware of test results for water sampling completed at Colonel Cameron School.
 Under Regulation 243/07, school boards and child care providers are required to flush the plumbing in schools and child care centres; sample and test the drinking water for lead content; as well as maintain logs and report drinking water results to the Ministry of Environment and Climate Change.

-During a recent sampling at the school, a test result indicated lead levels exceeded the Ministry guidelines.
+During the sampling at the school, a test result indicated lead levels exceeded the Ministry guidelines.
 In the event that levels of lead exceed Ministry guidelines in a water sample, the Ministry of Environment and Climate Change and the local public health officials are notified and the Lambton Kent District School Board (LKDSB) follows the direction of the Medical Officer of Health for corrective action and resolution.

-The health and safety of our students, staff and visitors to our buildings is a top priority and we are currently working with local public health officials to resolve the issue.
-Where appropriate, signage will be posted and communication will be provided to students and staff regarding any drinking water fixture that out-of-service until the issue is resolved.
+The health and safety of our students, staff and visitors to our buildings is a top priority and we worked with local public health officials to resolve the issue.
+Where appropriate, signage was posted and communication provided to students and staff regarding any drinking water fixture taken out-of-service until the issue is resolved.
 Corrective actions could include re-sampling and increasing frequency of flushing; installing a lead reducing filter; replacing a fixture; or permanently rendering a fixture unusable.

 Under Regulation 243/07, samples are collected and tested for lead content at every drinking water fountain and every tap that is used in the preparation of food or drink, or to provide drinking water for consumption by children under 18 years of age.
 Fixtures not used for drinking water, such as bathroom taps and hand sinks in classrooms, are not required to be tested and are labelled with signage indicating that the water is not to be consumed and is for “Handwashing Only.”